smastrom/react-email-autocomplete/README.md

 };
 ```

-> :warning: Make sure to define the object list outside of your component, otherwise it will be recreated on every render causing an infinite loop.
+> :warning: Make sure to define the object outside of your component, otherwise it will be recreated on every render causing an infinite loop.

 <details><summary><strong>TypeScript</strong></summary>
 <br />